Density of states #

 Series composition: plain and filtered series can be rendered together, and legend labels are built from filter selections and spin context.

-Export and Output #
+Plot and export #

 Use Plot to render, Reset to clear, and Download to export.
 Export supports PNG, JPEG, and SVG.

-Parsing required: shown when plot is requested before a successful parse cycle.
+Parse required: "Parsing required: click Parse first."
+This appears when plotting is requested before a successful parse cycle.